Chronic Pain and Depression: Why They Occur Together and How Ketamine Addresses Both

 Neuroplasticity: Building New Pathways

 Perhaps ketamine's most important contribution to treating comorbid pain and depression is its promotion of neuroplasticity.
-Both chronic pain and depression involve maladaptive neural patterns — circuits that have become stuck in dysfunctional loops.
+Both chronic pain and depression involve maladaptive neural patterns, circuits that have become stuck in dysfunctional loops.
+Ketamine appears to create a window of enhanced plasticity during which the brain is more capable of forming new neural connections to replace damaged or weakened ones, learning new pain-coping strategies more effectively, breaking free from ruminative thought patterns, and responding more robustly to complementary therapies like psychotherapy and physical rehabilitation.

 Anti-Inflammatory Effects

 Emerging research suggests ketamine has direct anti-neuroinflammatory properties, including reduction of pro-inflammatory cytokines and modulation of microglial activation.
-Given that neuroinflammation is a shared driver of both pain and depression, this represents yet another pathway through which ketamine may provide dual benefit.
+Given that neuroinflammation is a shared driver of both pain and depression, this represents another pathway through which ketamine may provide dual benefit.

 What Treatment Looks Like